TomK32/APRI50/README.md

 `F7` will toggle the sun light.

-To move the map you can use WASD and to zoom in/out use `q` and `e`.
+To move the map you can use WASD and to zoom in/out use `shift-q` and `shift-e`.

 To speed up or slow down the game press `i` and `j`.